Anal fissure experiences

 Fissure anxiety and mental health

-How living with an anal fissure affects mental health — the bowel movement dread, fear of eating, pre-surgery terror, and the anxiety-spasm cycle that keeps the condition alive.
+How living with an anal fissure affects mental health — the bowel movement dread, fear of eating, pre-surgery terror.

 Read preview →